-A Data Processing Agreement (or ‘DPA’) is an agreement which confirms the terms on which one party (the ‘processor’) processes personal data provided or made available by another party (the ‘controller’)
+A Data Processing Agreement (DPA) confirms the terms on which one party (the ‘processor’) processes personal data provided or made available by another party (the ‘controller’).

 Examples of data processing include arrangements where an organisation provides details of its employees and their remuneration packages to a payroll services provider, or provides lists of its clients’ and stakeholders’ email addresses to an email marketing platform, or uploads its business data to a hosted data storage provider.

-In addition to being the right thing to do commercially, Art 28(3) of the GDPR (now incorporated into UK law, as amended) requires the controller and processor to enter into a contract (being the DPA) which sets out:
+As well as being the right thing to do commercially, controllers and processors are required by Art 28(3) of the GDPR (now incorporated into UK law, as amended) to enter into a contract which sets out:

-and which also stipulates the specific processor obligations listed in paragraphs (a) – (h) of Art 28(3).
+The contract must also stipulate the processor obligations listed in paragraphs (a) – (h) of Art 28(3):

-If a processor then engages its own processor (a ‘sub-processor’), Art 28(4) of the GDPR requires the processor to enter into a DPA with the sub-processor which imposes on the sub-processor the same data protection obligations as are set out in the DPA entered into under Art 28(3).
-Note that the parties, although technically both processors, are normally still referred to as ‘controller’ and ‘processor’ in the DPA.
+If a processor wants to engages its own processor (a ‘sub-processor’), the processor must obtain the controller’s specific or general prior authorisation.
+If the authorisation is general, then the processor must notify the controller of any additional or replacement sub-processor (Art 28(2)).
+The processor must also enter into a DPA with the sub-processor which imposes on the sub-processor the same data protection obligations as are set out in the DPA between the processor and the controller (Art 28(4)).